Late-time ensembles of quantum states in quantum chaotic systems: Ensembles emerging from chaotic Hamiltonian dynamics

 \subsection{Numerical Results}

-Figure~\ref{fig:Ham}(a) shows the late EE distribution for the FM$_y$ (typical) and AFM$_x$ (atypical) initial conditions, and the microcanonical EE distribution of midspectrum eigenstates (MC) for the MFIM with $(g,h) = (1.05,0.35)$ and $L=16$.
+Figure~\ref{fig:Ham}(a) shows the late-time EE distribution for the FM$_y$ (typical) and AFM$_x$ (atypical) initial conditions, and the microcanonical eigenstate EE distribution of midspectrum eigenstates (MC) for the MFIM with $(g,h) = (1.1,0.35)$ and $L=16$.
 We first emphasize the striking similarity between Figs.~\ref{fig:Ham} and \ref{fig:U(1)}.
 On the one hand, the FM$_y$ initial condition, which projects onto the eigenstate basis uniformly across eigenstates [Fig.~\ref{fig:Haminitial}(a)], exhibits an EE distribution that is indistinguishable from that of Haar random states, up to corrections that are exponentially small in system size.
-On the other hand, the AFM$_x$ initial condition, with smaller-than-typical energy variance[Fig.~\ref{fig:Haminitial}(b)], leads to an EE distribution that is distinguishable from the Haar ensemble by several standard deviations.
-As discussed in Sec.~\ref{sec:U(1)}, in the limiting case of negligible energy variance, the microcanonical EE distribution agrees with the U(1) constrained RMT ensemble [left-most histogram in Fig.~\ref{fig:Ham}(a)], as first pointed out in Ref.~\cite{2024PRX_quantifyingchaos}.\footnote{Because the Hamiltonian has time-reversal symmetry, we sample $\Phi_{M}$ using real-values random states.
+On the other hand, the AFM$_x$ initial condition, with smaller-than-typical energy variance [Fig.~\ref{fig:Haminitial}(b)], leads to an EE distribution that is distinguishable from the Haar ensemble by several standard deviations.
+In other words, the mean EE exhibits ${\cal O}(1)$ corrections to the Page entropy that are much larger than the EE fluctuations.
+In the limiting case of quantum states with zero energy variance, the microcanonical eigenstate ensemble $\Phi_E$ exhibits an EE distributions that closely matches that of random state ensembles constrained by a U(1) conservation law, as noted in Ref.~\cite{2024PRX_quantifyingchaos}.\footnote{Because the Hamiltonian (\ref{eq:Ham}) has time-reversal symmetry, we sample $\Phi_{E}$ using real-valued random states with constraints.
 This does not modify the mean EE, but its standard deviation increases by a factor of $\sqrt{2}$~\cite{2010JPA_eermt,2011JPA_rmtee,2024PRX_quantifyingchaos}.
-This result is true both for constrained~\cite{2024PRX_quantifyingchaos} and unconstrained ensembles~\cite{2010JPA_eermt,2011JPA_rmtee}.}
+This result is true both for constrained~\cite{2024PRX_quantifyingchaos} and unconstrained ensembles~\cite{2010JPA_eermt,2011JPA_rmtee}.} In particular, the mean EE of Hamiltonian eigenstates has an ${\cal O}(1)$ correction to the Page entropy equal to $\frac{1}{2}[f+\log(1-f)]$ (within the precision of finite-sized numerics), and the EE fluctuations scale as $\sigma_E \sim \sqrt{L}/d^L$, as discussed in Sec.~\ref{sec:EEU1}.

+These ${\cal O}(1)$ corrections to the Page entropy, along with the larger fluctuations, indicate that eigenstates—and more generally, atypical states—encode more information than Haar-random states.
+This additional information was shown to arise from the constraints of spatial locality and energy conservation \cite{Huang2021,2024PRX_quantifyingchaos}.
+This additional information is also what enables the full reconstruction of the Hamiltonian from a single eigenstate \cite{2018PRX_Grover,2019Q_ranard}.
+The behavior of $\Phi_E$ differs markedly from that of the late-time ensemble of typical initial states: at late times, dynamical evolution effectively erases spatial locality, leading the ensemble to exhibit Haar-like behavior in its finite statistical moments.